kimsjjkjn/PBPK_Propranolol/README.md

    - Open **Berkeley Madonna → File ▸ New**, paste the code.
      - Repo codes: `code/Rat IV code`, `code/Human IV code`, `code/Human PO code` (open on GitHub → **Raw** → copy all).
    - Plot: **Graph ▸ Choose Variables…** → Y = `C_ar` (arterial) or `Cp_ve` (venous plasma). *(Optional)* log-scale Y.
+     - The Y-axis selected in the model should correspond to the Y-axis reported in the literature for comparison.
+For example, if the literature presents venous plasma concentration on the Y-axis, the model should use the same.

 3) See outputs
    - **Run (▶) → Table → File ▸ Export Table…** (CSV) or copy/paste to Excel.

+4) Calculation & Validation
-   - Calculate key PK parameters and metrics (FE & AAFE) and plot Time-Concentration profiles in Excel.
+   - Calculate key Pharmacokinetic (PK) parameters and metrics (FE & AAFE) and plot Time-Concentration profiles in Excel.
      - For full formulas & PK calculations, see the Excel template in the repository (**[PBPK_Propranolol_Data_Processing.xlsx](PBPK_Propranolol_Data_Processing.xlsx)** )

 > Want a quick look without running anything?
 See **[docs/Results.md](docs/Results.md)**, **[docs/Discussion.md](docs/Discussion.md)** for the full result summaries and interpretation.